lkoolik/isrm_health_calculations/README.md

 #### `health_impact_calcs.py`
 The `health_impact_calcs` script file contains a number of functions that help calculate health impacts from exposure concentrations.

+1. `create_hia_inputs`: creates the hia_inputs object.
+   1. Inputs:
+      * `pop`: population object input
+      * `load_file`: a Boolean telling the program to load or not
+      * `verbose`: a Boolean telling the program to return additional log statements or not
+      * `geodata`: the geographic data from the ISRM
+      * `incidence_fp`: a string containing the filepath where the incidence data is stored
+   2. Outputs:
+      * a health data object ready for health calculations
+   3. Methodology
+      1. Allocates population to the ISRM grid using the population object and the ISRM geodata.
+      2. Initializes a health_data object from that allocated population.

-1. `krewski`: defines a Python function around the Krewski et al. (2009) function and endpoints
+2. `krewski`: defines a Python function around the Krewski et al. (2009) function and endpoints
    1. Inputs:
       * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
       * `conc`: a float with the exposure concentration for a given geography